iter8-tools/iter8/content/reference/experiment.md

       baseline: reviews-v3
       candidate: reviews-v5

-      # port of the kubernetes service(.spec.targetService.name) that receives traffic
+      # port of the Kubernetes service(.spec.targetService.name) that receives traffic
       # When there is only one port listening on the service, this is optional
       # If baseline/candidate are services, they should share the same port number
       port: 9080